bananabenana/Metabolic_modelling_scripts/single_gene_knockout_analysis/README.md

 - `PMM7_Mendoza` or `PMM7_Mendoza_SEED`
 - `CDM_Mendoza` or `CDM_Mendoza_SEED`

 These medias are using BiGG IDs.
 To obtain a media using SEED IDs (if you built a model using KBase or ModelSEED, add _SEED to the media name.
 Look at the file format if you wish to create your own medias!
 Pretty easy to do!

+## Atmosphere
+Independent of media type is aerobic vs anerobic growth.
+One must be selected for the script to run.
+Options:
+- `aerobic`
+- `anerobic`

 ## Authors